marwankalo/ship_detection_project/README.md

 ## Executive Summary

 The use of satellite detection of ships will significantly bolster the arsenal of stakeholders in maritime surveillance.
-Used in conjunction with AIS, satellite detection can flag previously unidentified ships and build up a more accurate picture of the world's seas and oceans that are becoming ever more crowded.
+Used in conjunction with AIS, satellite detection can flag previously unidentified ships and build up a more accurate picture of the world's seas and oceans which are becoming ever more crowded.
 Some key challenges that this form of surveillance will attempt to tackle are: illegal fishing operations, maritime accident identification and illegal border immigration.
-In the last decade, numerous companies have deployed survelliance satellites in an attempt to bolster their monitoring capabilities.
-In turn, detection algorithms such as the one I propose will offer an automated approach to analysing the imagery fed back.
+In the last decade, numerous companies have deployed survelliance satellites in an attempt to improve monitoring capabilities.
+In turn, detection algorithms such as the one I propose will offer an automated approach to analysing the images received.

 To first identify whether or not there are ships in a satellite image is the first piece of the puzzle and I tackled this with an image classification approach.
 Using convolutional neural networks, I was able to correctly identify images containing ships 98% of the time.
-Next, the objective was to detect and delineate the ships from the image background to identify the ships more accurately, on a pixel-level.

 My final convolutional neural network model for the first stage consisted of four convolutional and pooling layers along with two fully-connected, dense layers.
 I also included five dropout layers to decrease the model's complexity and in turn reduce overfitting.
 It performed very strongly on the training and test data - both 98%.
 The data for the first part was taken from Planet's Open California dataset (https://www.kaggle.com/rhammell/ships-in-satellite-imagery).

+Next, the objective was to detect and delineate the ships from the image background to identify the ships more accurately, on a pixel-level.

 The second part of the project involved using a region-based convolutional neural network........